 Premier Christian Radio is a well-known radio station in the UK.
 One of their most

-Unbelievable?, hosts many debates.
+popular segments, Unbelievable?, hosts many debates.
 In a recent debate, Dianna E. Anderson and Sara Long debated the issue of whether or not Christians ought to save sex for marriage.
 Diana defends the negative, while Sara maintain the affirmative.
 The debate can be heard here.

 In classic Unbelievable fashion, the debate was not allowed to be…well..a debate.
 Typically Unbelievable runs their debates in more of a “you tell your side and I’ll tell my side” structure.
 A more appropriate title for what takes place would be “dueling monologues”.
 During the debate, I found myself disappointed with both sides.
 I was disappointed in the negative for obvious reasons, like maintaining the negative.
 However, I was also disappointed by the affirmative.
 Not for being the affirmative, but for giving too much cushion to the negative.

 What Sara demonstrated was a false understanding of how Christians should present the truth with gentleness and respect.
 It seems to be a growing trend in the world that the only way to show your opponent respect is to give some credence to their viewpoints.
 Although this will evidently self-identify me as glib, this quotation is the moment of capitulation for the affirmative: